Guess who’s the first one in.

 I had climbed to about 30 ft. — three stories — above the ground, and was holding tight to the extension ladder, when the voice called up, “That’s high enough.
 Lock your legs, stretch your arms out and bend over backward!”
 As I began to lean upside down into the void, I wished I’d worked harder at algebra.
 Train A is going 60 mph and B’s doing 70 on a parallel track.
 If Train A passes Melrose Station at 8:15 p.m. and B goes by at 8:27, when will B catch A?
 I didn’t know, and for all I ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Who Puts Out the Fire".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Who Puts Out the Fire".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.